phicks22/python-beginner/README.md

 ---
 ## Installing things
-You'll need Anaconda and an IDE that can use Jupyter notebook for this.
+You'll need Conda and an IDE that can use Jupyter notebook for this.

 #### IDE
 A good IDE that I use is VSCode.
 Follow the instructions [here](https://code.visualstudio.com/download) to download.